lucidm/lcdi2c/README.md

-Linux kernel module for alphanumeric LCDs on HD44780 with attached I2C expander based on PCF8574.
+Linux kernel module for alphanumeric LCDs on HD44780 with attached I2C expander based on PCF8574 and its variants.

-The module requires kernel version 3.x or higher, access to I2C bus on destination machine (module was tested on RaspberryPI 2 with kernel 4.1).
+The module requires kernel version 3.x or higher, access to I2C bus on destination machine (module was tested on RaspberryPI 2 with kernel 4.1 and i2c_bcm2708 already loaded).
 It is currently able to drive one LCD at once, so you're forced to use only one LCD with this module.

 requirements
 ------------